Maria B. Hayden

 It wasn't long before the rapping-type séances popularized by the Fox sisters in the late 1840s spread abroad—here to Britain.
 The first emissary to arrive at these shores was Mrs Maria B. Hayden (1826-1883).
 Born in Nova Scotia, she married one William R. Hayden in a ceremony in Boston in 1850.
 She was his second wife.
 Maria's mediumship began in the March or April of 1851, at the age of 25, after a séance held by the Haydens at their Hartford home in Connecticut, New England.
 The medium they invited to preside over the occasion was an 18-year-old youth, Daniel Home (pronounced "Hume", of whom we will learn more next month).
 If not his first séance, it was at least one of his very earliest.
 According to Home in his memoirs, Incidents in my Life (1863), the evening was reported in the local press by Maria's husband, William, who described how Home had managed to move a table about the room without anybody touching it.

 As an important aside, William Hayden is usually depicted as a wealthy and influential newsman, congressional reporter, and eventual editor of the Boston Atlas, as well as being a dedicated abolitionist.
 This view, which has been the prevailing one since the late Victorian period, has recently been challenged by a direct descendant of Maria Hayden, who presents a compelling case that he was in fact a family physician.
 Based on the very limited evidence I could find of his published writings (one letter to the editor of an American newspaper concerning the couple's first few months in London, which, as you will see, reads exactly like an ordinary letter-to-the-editor), I would tend to agree.
-Equally, if he were a physician, it would go some way to explain why in later years Maria Hayden herself trained as a doctor, at a time when few women would have the opportunity or receive the encouragement to do so.
+Equally, if he were a physician, it would go some way to explain why in later years Maria Hayden herself trained as a doctor, at a time when few women would have had the opportunity or received the encouragement to do so.

 After achieving a certain degree of success at table rapping, Maria and her husband set sail for Britain in October 1852 with the sole aim of spreading the spiritualist message.
 Unfortunately the couple met with a rather hostile reception in London, as the letter written by her husband attests: